Antirrhinum Ovary I-II

 2020

-Antirrhinum Ovary I-II, 2020, photographs taken of 19th century microscope slides, archival pigment prints on Hahnemühle Photo Rag Baryta paper, diptych, 155 x 250 cm
+Antirrhinum Ovary I-II, 2020, photographs taken of 19th century microscope slides, archival pigment prints on Hahnemühle Photo Rag Baryta paper, diptych, 155 × 250 cm

 Because of our common ancestry, vegetal, animal, and human embryogenesis and ontogenesis share much, yet the differences matter most, especially given philosophy’s long indifference to vegetal life.
 Goethe’s holistic botany and his idea of vegetal metamorphosis, the archetypal leaf (Urblatt), proposed that organs arise as variations within growth.
 The snapdragon’s developmental switches make this visible, as organ identities retune like the modulations of a primordial leaf.
-Two kinds of sections from nineteenth-century microscope slides, showing the ovary’s chambers and the ordered array of ovules, give material form to this epigenesis, where vegetal form appears as a patient, inwardly unfolding agency pointing both to our shared alphabet and to the plant world’s own quiet grammar.
+Two kinds of sections on nineteenth-century microscope slides show the ovary’s chambers and the ordered array of ovules.
+In them, vegetal form appears as a patient, inwardly unfolding agency that points to both our shared alphabet and the plant world’s own quiet grammar.

-Antirrhinum Ovary I-II, 2020, archival pigment prints on Hahnemühle Photo Rag Baryta paper, diptych, 155 x 250 cm, detail
+Antirrhinum Ovary I-II, 2020, archival pigment prints on Hahnemühle Photo Rag Baryta paper, diptych, 155 × 250 cm, detail